GeiselSoftware/kgm/docs/docs/kgm-introduction.md

 <ab:bob> <ab:name> "Bob" .
 ```

-Note what happen with compact URI `rdf:type`: it was expanded to <http://www.w3.org/1999/02/22-rdf-syntax-ns#type> which is URI in RDF/turtle syntax.
+Note what happen with compact URI `rdf:type`.
+It was expanded to &lt;http://www.w3.org/1999/02/22-rdf-syntax-ns#type&gt; which is URI in RDF/turtle syntax.

 RDF/turtle prescribe to enclose URIs inside of angle brackets to designate the string between brackets as URI.
 The angle brackets themselves are not part of URI.
 E.g. first line *predicate* is URI `http://www.w3.org/1999/02/22-rdf-syntax-ns#type`.